Skip to main content

 Life before the Integrated Settlement was complex.
 The WMCA received dozens of individual funds from Government, each with their own rules and targets.
 We and our local authority partners also had to spend a lot of time and resource bidding into competitive national processes.

 The Integrated Settlement is changing this for the better.
-It will bring together funding from Government that relates to six thematic policy areas (Economic development and regeneration, Transport and local infrastructure, Skills and employment support, Housing and strategic planning, Environment and climate change, and Health, wellbeing and public service reform) into a single funding pot.
+It will bring together funding from Government that relates to six thematic policy areas (Economic Development and Regeneration; Transport and Local Infrastructure; Skills and Employment Support; Housing and Strategic Planning; Environment and Climate Change; and Health, Wellbeing and Public Service Reform) into a single funding pot.

 What does it mean for the West Midlands' residents and businesses?

-The Integrated Settlement gives the WMCA and our local authority partners greater control and choice over what we can spend devolved funding on.
+The Integrated Settlement provides greater certainty over the funding we are likely to receive over the next four years.
+This will allow us to address longer-term opportunities and challenges.
+Alongside our local authority and delivery partners, it will give the region greater control and choice over what we can spend devolved funding on.
 This is helping us to deliver more impact for the people of the West Midlands, including through driving forward schemes to turn brownfield sites into homes, maintaining the region’s bus network, funding skills and training provision, growing the Business Growth West Midlands support system for local businesses and making homes and buildings more energy efficient to reduce energy bills and carbon emissions.

 How much will the West Midlands get?

 The first settlement for (financial year) 2025 was £389 million.
-The multi-year settlement for the WMCA is £2.5bn – comprised of 27 funds from 8 different government departments.
+The multi-year settlement for the WMCA is £2.6bn – comprised of 30 funds from 8 different government departments.
 This settlement includes Transport for City Region funding and new responsibilities related to homelessness, skills and the creative industry.

-This £2.5 billion is not ‘new’ money.
+This £2.6 billion is not ‘new’ money.
 It is money that we were expecting to come to the region from Government, in most cases to continue things we are already delivering.
 But through the Integrated Settlement, it will come to us with the advantages described above.

-The Integrated Settlement includes the majority of funding the region receives from Government but isn’t the sum of the WMCA’s budget, which also includes, for example, the transport levy paid by local authorities and Investment Programme.
+The Integrated Settlement includes the majority of funding the region receives from Government but isn’t the sum of the WMCA’s budget, which also includes, for example, the transport levy paid by local authorities and the Investment Programme.

 How are local authorities involved?